We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Contaminated land report from £799

 Contaminated land is a significant issue in the UK, affecting both the environment and public health.
 It arises from industrial activities, waste disposal, and accidental spills that introduce harmful substances into the soil and groundwater.
-Effective contaminated land remediation is crucial for sustainable new development, property value retention, future use and compliance with environmental regulations.
+Effective polluted land remediation is crucial for sustainable new development, property value retention, re use and compliance with environmental regulations.

 The definition of contaminated land

 Any area of land that contains substances which could cause significant harm to human health, ecosystems, or the wider environment can be described as contaminated.
 Common contaminants include heavy metals, hydrocarbons, asbestos, and chemicals such as pesticides and industrial solvents.
-The contamination can be the result of historical industrial activity, landfill sites, chemical spills, or agricultural practices, all of which could mean that contaminated land remediation is needed prior to any new use.
+The contaminants present could be the result of historical industrial activity, landfill sites, chemical spills, or agricultural practices, all of which could mean that land remediation is needed prior to any new use.

-Contaminants present in the land can pose a risk to human health or the environment.
-Previously developed brownfield sites are likely to require land remediation which can be costly.
+Contamination poses risks to human health or the environment.
+Land affected is often on previously developed brownfield sites that are likely to require remediation which can prove costly.

 • Health risks: Exposure to hazardous substances such as lead, arsenic, or benzene can cause respiratory problems, neurological disorders, and even cancer.

-• Environmental risks: Pollutants in the soil can leach into groundwater, rivers, and lakes, leading to ecosystem degradation and harming wildlife.
+• Environmental risks: Contaminants present in the soil can leach into groundwater, rivers, and lakes, leading to ecosystem degradation and harming wildlife.

-• Economic consequences: Contaminated land can significantly reduce property values, limit development opportunities and increase construction costs.
+• Economic consequences: Contamination can significantly reduce property values, limit development opportunities and increase construction costs.
 While a local authority might favour new development on contaminated urban areas, they must be satisfied that such sites do not pose an unacceptable risk.

-• Legal and regulatory issues: Landowners and developers have legal obligations to remediate contaminated land before construction or sale, according to UK regulations such as Part 2A of the Environmental Protection Act 1990.
+• Legal and regulatory issues: Landowners and developers have legal obligations to remediate contaminated areas before construction or sale, according to UK regulations such as Part 2A of the Environmental Protection Act 1990.

 • Clean up cost: This can be high, however, it may be possible to claim land remediation relief.
 Applying to Corporation Tax, land remediation relief provides a deduction of 100% plus an additional 50% deduction for costs incurred by companies.